 Your Turn

-Are you running Pixel Buds Pro 2?
-Did you hit the same charging case weirdness I did, or did I pull a lemon?
-Drop a comment and let me know how yours are holding up.
-If this refresh was useful, share it with that friend who’s been asking you which earbuds to buy for their next work-from-home setup, and poke around the rest of the site for more big-guy-tested reviews.
+Running Pixel Buds Pro 2?
+Did you hit the same charging case weirdness, or did I pull a lemon?
+If the fix list above saved you a support call, drop a comment and let me know which step worked.
+If this pixel buds pro 2 review was useful, share it with that friend who’s been asking which earbuds to buy for their next work-from-home setup, and poke around the rest of the site for more big-guy-tested reviews.